-The membership of the Sub-Committee shall be determined by the Joint Committee, based on the recommendation of the Chair of the Joint Committee and lay members, taking account of the balance of skills and expertise necessary to deliver the sub-committee’s remit and subject to any specific requirements or directions made by Ministers or the Welsh Government.
+The membership of the Sub-Committee shall be determined by the JC , based on the recommendation of the Chair of the JC and lay members, taking account of the balance of skills and expertise necessary to deliver the sub-committee’s remit and subject to any specific requirements or directions made by Ministers or the Welsh Government.

-The Chair of the Joint Committee and the Chair of the Sub-Committee, will receive a nomination from the CEOs of Local Health Boards as outlined below.

 The Membership will be reviewed annually.